davidmcclure/textplot/notes/mental-maps/index.md

  ('lady', 0.596816756054939)]
 ```

 By skimming off the strongest links at the top of the stack, you end up with a custom little "distribution topic" for the word, a community of siblings that intuitively hang together.
-It's like really simple, "intra-document" form of topic modeling.
+It's sort of like really simple, "intra-document" form of topic modeling.

 ### Twisty little passages